raspberrypilearning/monster-mashup/en/step_3.md

 ### Beginnings
   - Giant
   - Mega
-  - Greater
   - Lesser

 ### Middles
   - Draco
-  - Doom
-  - Death
   - Ice
   - Uni

 ### Ends
   - Cat
-  - Tree
-  - Owl
   - Ghost
   - Dragon

-To start your program, you'll need three lists in Python, one for beginnings, one for middles, and one for ends.
+  - To start your program, you'll need three lists in Python, one for beginnings, one for middles, and one for ends.

 ## Python lists
 Python has a type of variable called a **list**.
 It's used when you have a group of things that you want to keep together in one variable.
 They're usually all related somehow, like the songs released by a band or the players on a sports team.